akohan91/libak-salesforce-rest-api-framework/API_Reference.md

 - Returns: The current `libak_RestRouter` instance.

+### Virtual methods

+#### `setRouteToErrorResponseFactoryType()`

+Sets the route-specific error response factory types for the `libak_RestRouter`.
+Override this method to define custom error response factories for specific routes.
+Implementation should set values for the `routeToErrorResponseFactoryType` property as <route>:<libak_IErrorResponseFactory type> mappings.

+- Returns: The current `libak_RestRouter` instance for method chaining.

+#### `setRouteToLoggerType()`

+Sets the route-specific logger types for the `libak_RestRouter`.
+Override this method to define custom loggers for specific routes.
+Implementation should set values for the `routeToLoggerType` property as <route>:<libak_IRestLogger type> mappings.

+- Returns: The current `libak_RestRouter` instance for method chaining.

 ### Public methods

 #### `newRestProcessor(RestRequest request, libak_IErrorResponseFactory errorResponseFactory, libak_IRestLogger restLogger)`

 Creates a new `libak_RestProcessor` instance for handling the incoming REST request with a custom error response factory and REST logger.
 This method dynamically selects the appropriate `libak_RestProcessor` based on the requested URI.

+If route-specific error response factories or loggers have been defined using `setRouteToErrorResponseFactoryType()` or `setRouteToLoggerType()`, those will be used instead of the default factories or loggers provided as parameters.

 - Parameters:
   - `request` (RestRequest): The `RestRequest` object representing the incoming HTTP request.
-  - `errorResponseFactory` (libak_IErrorResponseFactory): The custom error response factory to use for generating error responses.
+  - `errorResponseFactory` (libak_IErrorResponseFactory): The default error response factory to use for generating error responses.
-  - `restLogger` (libak_IRestLogger): The custom REST logger to use for logging REST-related information.
+  - `restLogger` (libak_IRestLogger): The default REST logger to use for logging REST-related information.
 - Returns: A new `libak_RestProcessor` instance configured to handle the specified REST request with custom error handling and logging.
 - Throws: `libak_RestFramework.InvalidUriException` - If the requested URI does not match any defined routes.